spatie/fork/README.md

 If you need to execute code some before or after each callable passed to `run`, you can pass a callable to `before` or `after`.
 This callable passed  will be executed in the child process right before or after the callable passed to  `run` will execute.

-### Using `before` and `after` in the child process
+### Using `before` and `after` in the child task

 Here's an example where we are going to get a value from the database using a Laravel Eloquent model.
-In order to let the child process use the DB, it is necessary to reconnect to the DB.
-The closure passed to `before` will run in both child processes that are created for the closures passed to `run`.
+In order to let the child task use the DB, it is necessary to reconnect to the DB.
+The closure passed to `before` will run in both child taskes that are created for the closures passed to `run`.

 ```php
 use App\Models\User;